s8sg/faas-flow/README.md

 ```
 After building and deploying, it will give you a openfaas function that orchestrates calling `Func2` with the output of `Func1`

+## Use Cases

+Faas-flow as a function composure provides the back-bone for building  complex solutions and promote automation

+#### Data Processing Pipeline

+Faas-flow can orchestrate a pipeline with long and short running function performing ETL jobs without having to orchestrate them manually or maintaining a separate application.
+Faas-flow ensures the execution order of several functions running in parallel or dynamically and provides rich construct to aggregate results while maintaining the intermediate data.

+#### Application Orchestration Workflow

+Functions are great for isolating certain functionalities of an application.
+Although one still need to call the functions, write workflow logic, handle parallel processing and retries on failures.
+Using Faas-flow you can combine multiple openfaas functions with little codes while your workflow will scale up/down automatically to handle the load

+#### Function Reusability

+Fass-flow allows you to write function only focused on solving one problem without having to worry about the next.
+It makes function loosely coupled from the business logic promoting reusability.
+You can write the stateless function and use it across multiple applications, where faas-flow maintains the execution state for individual workflow per requests

 ## Pipeline Definition
 By supplying a number of pipeline operators, complex compostion can be achieved with little work: